knbz/security-advisor/ts_index.md

 {: tsResolve}
 Prior to installing one of the Built-in Insights offerings, you must install Helm.
 You can install Helm by using the [Kubernetes Service integration docs](/docs/containers?topic=containers-integrations#helm).

-## Known defect: Some Network Insights findings do not show
-{: #ts-network-analytics}

-{: tsSymptoms}
-You do not see all of the finding types when you look for Network Insights through the dashboard or the API.

-{: tsCauses}
-Some Network Insights findings types work only on IBM Cloud Kubernetes Service version 1.10 or less.

-{: tsResolve}
-Use Kubernetes Service version 1.10 or less.